mozilla/fx-private-relay/docs/translations.md

 The subscription platform (version 2) uses [Stripe][stripe].
 A [Stripe product][stripe-product] represents each Relay plan, such as the premium email service.
 A [Stripe price][stripe-price] represents how a user will pay.
-The price has an associate plan / product, a currency, tax details, and the term.
+The price has an associated product, a currency, tax details, and a term.
 Many Relay plans have monthly and yearly subscription terms.
 The VPN bundle has yearly terms.

 The subscription platform associates a price with a region.
 Product reports may use this to segment purchasers by region.

 The subscription platform associates a price with a language.
 On the subscription page, product details appear in the price language.
-The rest of the subscription page appear in the user's preferred language.
+The rest of the subscription page appears in the user's preferred language.
 For most users, the price language and preferred language should be the same.